 If you are driving, you must leave your car at the designated parking lots at the entrance.
 Coming from Espot, you can park here.
 If you park at the east entrance, you can easily walk into the park, which is an accessible 3km walk, and the west entrance, which I did not see, seems more difficult, but you should be able to park and hike in as well if you are up for the challenge.

 For the west entrance, you can park at this parking lot.

 If you want to start your hiking adventures inside the park boundaries, you can reserve a spot in the 4×4 taxi that drives through the area, including the parking lots.

 Since our campervan was parked at our campsite, we decided to schedule the 4×4 taxi for a pick up at our campsite.
 These taxis are shared group vehicles that make several stops for booked reservations.
 Most hotels, campsites, or other accommodations can help reserve this taxi service for you that will depart from Espot or Boí.
-You will need to get tickets online to secure your spot as a covid precaution.
-Make sure you hand your ticket to the driver, pay close attention to the timetable, and keep your return ticket safe.
+You must get tickets online to secure your spot as a covid precaution.
+Ensure you hand your ticket to the driver, pay close attention to the timetable, and keep your return ticket safe.

 Things to do in Aigüestortes i Estany de Sant Maurici